 Do you easily burn when exposed to the sun?

 The Fitzpatrick skin phototype classifies the skin types according to the amount of melanin present.
 The classification helped identify who is most likely to get sunburned.

 This classification has 6 different types.
-However, you should note that the classifications are mere guides and a person might not fall in the exact classification.
+However, you should note that the classifications are mere guides and a person might not fall into the exact classification.

-Those whose skin falls in this category have ivory skin, Their eye color is usually of the lighter blues, grays, and green.
+Those whose skin falls in this category have ivory skin, Their eye color is usually of the lighter blue shades, grays, and green.
 They may have naturally red or light blonde hair.